 Music establishes the atmosphere and tone of a musical theatre production, setting the mood for each scene and reflecting the thematic elements of the story.
 Through musical motifs, composers can create a sense of continuity and cohesion throughout the production, reinforcing the overall narrative and mood.
 Furthermore, music can underscore dramatic moments or punctuate comedic scenes, heightening the audience’s engagement with the story.

 Music often reflects the cultural and historical context of the story being told.
-Through specific musical styles, instrumentation, and thematic elements, composers can transport the audience to a particular time and place, enhancing the overall authenticity and immersive quality of the production.
+Through the use of specific musical styles, instrumentation, and thematic elements, composers can transport the audience to a particular time and place, thereby enhancing the overall authenticity and immersive quality of the production.
 The song “America” in West Side Story is an excellent example of music expressing cultural context.
 The song frowns upon life in Puerto Rico and yearns for the excitement that life in America may offer.

 3. Song